samueltuoyo15/samueltuoyo15/README.md

         </p>

 <p align="left">
-  Hey, I’m Samuel — a Software Engineer with a strong focus on backend development.
+  Hey, I’m Samuel, a Software Engineer with a strong focus on backend development.
 I design reliable systems and APIs, applying concepts like caching, rate limiting, containerization, and queueing to build scalable solutions.<br><br>
   With 2 years of hands-on experience, I’ve delivered complete products end-to-end, but my specialty lies in crafting clean, efficient backend logic that powers great user experiences.<br><br>
   Whether it’s fintech, AI/ML, or full-stack web applications, I bring ideas to life from start to finish.
 If you’re looking for a reliable developer, my DMs are open, above are my social media handles.
 Let’s build something great together!
 </p>